projectara/greybus-spec/source/module_info.rst

 ^^^^^^^^^^^^^^^^

 This descriptor describes a CPort implemented within the module.
-Each CPort is associated with one of the module's interfaces, and has an id unique for that interface.
+Each CPort is associated with one of the module's interfaces, and has an ID unique for that interface.
 Every CPort defines the protocol used by the AP to interact with the CPort.
 A special control CPort shall be defined for every interface, and shall be defined to use the *Control